norcams/docs-enduser/docs/intro.rst

 **Snapshot**
   A snapshot provides a copy of a currently running VM or volume which can be stored into an external service such as Glance.
+A snapshot of a VM is an image.
+  To make this distinction, the guide may refer to a snapshot of a VM as a snapshot image.

 Conventions
 -----------